Landau levels in curved space realized in strained graphene: Dirac Fermion in static curved space

-where we have inserted the Fermi velocity $v_F$ as appropriate for graphene, and $\hat{g}(\mx)=\det (g_{ij}(\mx))$.
+where $\overleftrightarrow{\partial}_\mu=\frac{1}{2}\left(\overrightarrow{\d}_\mu-\overleftarrow{\d}_\mu\right)$ only acts on fermion fields.
+One observes that the spin connection term in \eqref{eq:Hamcur0} has cancelled for a static curved metric \eqref{eq:metricsc}, which is a well known result for $2+1D$ Dirac fermions \cite{Bertlmann:2000}.
+However, the equation of motion derived from the Hermitian Hamiltonian \eqref{eq:Hamcur0} will have an additional term which includes the derivative of the vielbein.
+This term originates from the spin connection.
+See Appendix \ref{sec:DetailDirac} for more details.
+Aiming at the comparison with graphene, we have inserted the Fermi velocity $v_F$ as appropriate for graphene, and $\hat{g}(\mx)=\det (g_{ij}(\mx))$.
 Furthermore, we have set the scalar potential to zero as is appropriate for the type of strain that we consider in this work.
-We leave the detailed derivation of equations \eqref{eq:L_prime} and \eqref{eq:Hamcur} to Appendix \ref{sec:DetailDirac}.
+We leave the detailed derivation of equation \eqref{eq:Hamcur0} to Appendix \ref{sec:DetailDirac}.